youhsuan/EventLists/README.md

 3. `APIError` and `StorageError` are models unrelated to UI.

 ### Views:
 1. `EventListViewController` and `EventTableViewCell` are responsible for UI related code, and user interaction as well.
-They won't be communicated with other services except the viewModel.
+They will only communicate with viewModel, not other services.

 ## Design pattern